Warakorn - Fotolia

 A major advantage of a web-based Azure interface -- such as the portal or Cloud Shell -- for app development and infrastructure management is it doesn't matter what OS or hardware resources are in use.
 As long as there is a stable internet connection, developers can build and manage application infrastructure from any device without restrictions.

-For new users, the Azure portal is their first exposure to the cloud platform's management infrastructure.
+For users, the Azure portal is their exposure to the cloud platform's management infrastructure.
 The portal is a GUI that acts as a customizable dashboard to manage applications, data and infrastructure.
 This Azure interface enables users to learn the platform's layout and design language.

 As with all GUIs, there is a tradeoff when compared with a CLI: Azure portal offers a lot of functionality, but it has its limits.
 As users' needs grow and knowledge of the platform evolves, they'll want more control over how their infrastructure is built, scaled and managed than the portal can provide.